 GWC offers engaging programmes in Theology, the core subjects being Doctrine, Biblical Languages, Church History and Biblical Theology.
 One of the distinctive features of GWC is that students live in a diverse community of 15 African nationalities.

 The church in Africa is growing and they need trained teachers who have a deep love for Jesus Christ, and who are capable of understanding, teaching and preaching God’s Word.
 By supporting the GWC African Colleges Fund, GWC can support other Theological Colleges in Kenya, Uganda, Malawi, Ethiopia, Tanzania, Zimbabwe and Egypt through offering bursaries to their students.
 In so doing GWC can partner with other African nations to pursue this vision:

 ‘That Africa be filled with preachers and teachers who deeply love the Lord Jesus and who have a profound understanding of Scripture, in order that Africa may increase her share in the Kingdom of God.’

 To give to the GWC African Colleges Fund please click here.

-EQUIPPING A NEW GENERATION OF PASTORS: THE PTC APPROACH
+EQUIPPING A NEW GENERATION OF PASTORS: THE PASTOR TRAINING COURSE* (PTC) APPROACH

-The depth of theological training in Africa is not deep.
+The depth of theological training in Africa is lacking.
 Many Christian leaders cannot afford the time and money for full time theological training or accessing theological modules.
-There is an absence of, and a need for, high quality, short term and low cost theological training.
+There is an absence of and a need for high quality, short term and low cost theological training.

-PTC is a Bible training initiative.
-It was developed by Moore College with the purpose of equipping men and women with the knowledge to be preachers and teachers in their own local contexts.
-In Africa, providing “effective, high quality, short term, low cost theological training” is critical for the building up of the church.
+Pastor Training Course is a Bible training initiative.
+It was developed by Moore College with the purpose of equipping men and women with the knowledge to be preachers and teachers in their local context.
+In Africa, providing effective, high quality, short term and low cost theological training is critical for the building up of the church.
 Through PTC, African Enterprise can work toward achieving our mission: